-More than 2 million Californians fumed, and government officials questioned whether the shutoffs were really necessary, even as the utilities insisted the blackouts could be a fact of life during fire season for the next decade.
-It quickly became clear that the shutoffs had serious consequences outside of spoiled food in refrigerators.
-When cellphone towers in shutoff areas became either overloaded or were offline completely, people lost a vital way to get emergency alerts.
-For Californians without landlines at home -- a number as high as 85 percent according to AT&T -- that's a big problem.
+Millions of Californians fumed, and government officials questioned whether the shutoffs were really necessary, even as the utilities insisted the blackouts could be a fact of life during fire season for the next decade.
+And it quickly became clear that the shutoffs had serious consequences outside of spoiled food in refrigerators.
+When cellphone towers in shutoff areas became either overloaded or offline completely, people lost a vital way to get emergency alerts or call 911.
+For Californians without landline at home -- a number as high as 85%, according to AT&T -- that's a big problem.

 A double blackout

-Just before Halloween, I lost power for three days at my Oakland home.
+Just before Halloween last year, I lost power for three days at my Oakland home.
 At first the outage was more inconvenient than anything else, especially in comparison to the people who lost their homes to the flames.
-It's boring in a dark house after sunset, and the deserted streets had a creepy "before a zombie attack" feel.
+Outside of reading bythere's not much to do in a dark house after sunset, and the deserted roads without the glow of streetlights felt like zombies were ready to attack.
 OK, the sight of the Milky Way stretching across the sky above the East Bay was beautiful, but all I wanted was electricity.

 The blackout also brought a shock.
 While I knew I wouldn't have Wi-Fi, I didn't expect I'd get barely any signal on my phone.
 By the second night in the dark, I realized just how disconcerting both a power and an information blackout are.
 I awoke about 2 a.m. to a strong smell of smoke wafting into my bedroom.
 When I had gone to bed, there were no reported fires nearby.
-But when the wind is shaking the tree branches outside, anything can happen two hours later.
+But with strong gusts shaking the tree branches outside, anything can happen two hours later.

-For what felt like an eternity, but was probably only five minutes, my phone showed no bars.
-That meant no way to read tweets from the Oakland police or fire department or receive Wireless Emergency Alerts.
-(Yes, you can turn the alerts off, but I keep mine on for situations like this.)
+For what felt like an eternity, but was probably only five minutes, I had no bars.
+That meant no way to read tweets from the Oakland police or fire departments or receive Wireless Emergency Alerts.
+(You can turn the alerts off, but I keep mine on for situations like this.)
 Groggy and confused, I felt a mix of bewilderment and fear.

 Something has to give

-There are a lot of reasons to ask if the PG&E shutoffs are the right thing to do.
-And I suppose the better public policy question is whether the state should concentrate on setting standards for the blackouts (if they have to come) and forcing PG&E and other utilities to make their equipment fireproof.
-As a person without kids to get to school or aging parents to care for, I was only inconvenienced during the blackouts.
+There are a lot of reasons to ask if the shutoffs are the right thing to do.
+As a person without kids to get to school or ageing parents to care for, I was only inconvenienced.
 But others weren't so lucky.
 Local businesses like grocery stores and restaurants, some of which are independent and locally owned, lost billions of dollars and hourly workers lost pay for the forced time off.